It is a time of rapid change, and one of the things that is rapidly changing is gold.

 Interesting.

-I think what she did was uh was wrong.
+I think what she did was wrong.

 It was criminal.

-It's very much like bring me the man, I'll find the crime.
+It's very much like, bring me the man, I'll find the crime.

 They can go back and sort through somebody's economic history and find anything, any technicality that they can hit them on.